madutv/nlp-wiki-data-py/README.md

 In the above example, any links that match *neuro* or *neural* will be tracked and/or read to create datasets.

-##### --recursive or -r:
+#### --recursive or -r:
 **Description**: If this option is true, then additional pages will be read either based on links or previously scanned pickle file.
-This option will be used in conjunction with limit which determines number of additional pages to be read.
+This option will be used in conjunction with limit to determine number of additional pages to read.
 Also see [limit](#--limit-or--l)